OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

     cd one-deploy
     ```
 2.  **Install dependencies**:
-    `one-deploy` requires Ansible and a few other Python libraries.
+    OneDeploy requires Ansible and a few other Python libraries.
 For detailed system requirements and setup instructions, follow the [Platform Notes](https://github.com/OpenNebula/one-deploy/wiki/sys_reqs) in the official wiki.

 For guidance on how to execute the playbooks in different cloud architectures, see the [Playbook Usage Guide](https://github.com/OpenNebula/one-deploy/wiki/sys_use).